Home » Weather Instruments: What Each One Measures and How They Work

 What are weather instruments and their uses?

 Weather instruments measure specific atmospheric conditions: thermometer measures temperature, barometer measures pressure, anemometer measures wind speed, wind vane measures wind direction, hygrometer measures humidity, rain gauge measures precipitation, and pyranometer measures solar radiation.
-Together they give a complete picture of local weather conditions.
+Together they give a complete picture of local weather conditions at ground level.

 Sources

 Instrument definitions and meteorological standards from the World Meteorological Organisation (WMO) Guide to Meteorological Instruments and Methods of Observation.
-NWS siting guidelines from weather.gov/coop.
-Manufacturer specifications from Davis Instruments, WeatherFlow and Ecowitt official documentation.
+NWS siting guidelines from weather.gov.
+NOAA radiosonde programme details from noaa.gov.
+Manufacturer specifications from Davis Instruments, WeatherFlow, and Ecowitt official documentation.
 No manufacturer compensation was received.

 Lena Thornton, Weather Station Analyst at The-Weather.com